UVA-PCL/sd3-hadoop/README.md

 To use the tools in this repository

 *  build the Java portions with `mvn package`
+*  copy `scripts/config.sh.template` to `scripts/config.sh` and edit itxi
-*  edit `scripts/config.sh` to correspond to your site and where you intend to run experiments.
+   to correspond to your site and where you intend to run experiments.
 You should have passwordless SSH access to each machine on which you want to run a cluster.
 The scripts assume that all nodes have access to the scripts via the same full path.
-*  edit the Hadoop configuration template sin `config-base` to at least include a correct `JAVA_HOME` in `hadoop-env.sh`
+*  in the `config-base directory,  copy `hadoop-env.sh.template` to `hadoop-env.sh`, editing (at least) the `JAVA_HOME` setting.
+You may also wish to edit other files in this directory.

 # Scripts